NicholasPHansen/nicholasphansen.github.io/_publications/2020-IFAC-DES-COLREGS.md

 # citation: ``
 ---

-The paper is available for down here: [https://doi.org/10.1016/j.ifacol.2020.12.1453](https://doi.org/10.1016/j.ifacol.2020.12.1453)
+The paper is available for download [here](https://doi.org/10.1016/j.ifacol.2020.12.1453).

-You can download the slides from the presentation here: [slides]({{ site.url }}/files/presentations/IFAC 2020 - COLREGs-based Situation Awareness for Marine Vessels - a Discrete Event Systems Approach.pptx)
+You can download the slides from the presentation here: [slides]({{ site.url }}/files/presentations/IFAC 2020 - COLREGs-based Situation Awareness for Marine Vessels - a Discrete Event Systems Approach.pptx).

 If you want to cite this work, please use:
 ```
 @article{2020HansenDES,
     title = {COLREGs-based Situation Awareness for Marine Vessels - a Discrete Event Systems Approach.},
     journal = {IFAC-PapersOnLine},
     volume = {53},